Frequently Asked Questions

 Why do APPs want a union?
 Here are just some of the reasons identified by the Organizing Committee:

-• In 2023 Sparrow eliminated Urgent Care’s ATO, in Sept 2025 they announced their intention to do the same to many more units.
+- In 2023, Sparrow eliminated Urgent Care’s ATO.
+In Sept 2025, they announced their intention to do the same to other departments

-• The increase of short staffing, for example, there is often only one APP staffed at Urgent Cares
+- The increase of short staffing, for example, there is often only one or two APPs staffed at Urgent Cares

 Why are we joining a predominantly nursing union?